Best Dog Breed for Special Needs Child

 There are many reasons for a healthy person to share life with a dog.
 But for a little kid with a disability, a help dog brings beyond the assistance they offer.

-I think it’s not just a reason to have a dog, but it’s a need to have such a pure companionship.
-When a disabled kid can share his/her disability pain to a living creature, it opens more door for them to reach a much quality life.
-That means they don’t live a clueless life, even can seek for a purpose to exist.
+I think it’s not just a reason to have a dog, but it’s a need to have such pure companionship.
+When a disabled kid can share his/her disability pain with a living creature, it opens more doors for them to reach a much quality of life.
+That means they don’t live a clueless life, and even can seek a purpose to exist.

 And that’s the magic people always wish to see.